raspberrypilearning/robot-antenna/en/step_5.md

 [[[generic-scratch-sound-from-library]]]

 -  Go back to the scripts tab.
-Click on the drop down box in your ```play sound```{.blocksound} block and select the sound you just imported.
+Click on the drop down box in your ```play sound```{.blocksound} block and select the sound you just added.

 - Test that your program so far is working by pressing space key.
 Your robot should beep!

 - Save your work by clicking **File** then **Save project** and call it `robot.sb2`.

-Now let's program the LED to flash
+Now let's program the LED to flash.

 + Enable the Pi GPIO extension.
 This will give us some extra blocks to program the LED with.